pramaniks/ecs-fargate-dotnetcore-cdk/README.md

-# AWS ECS Cluster Fargate serverless environment
+# AWS ECS cluster fargate serverless environment
 **This document will show the high level architecture of the CI/CD pipeline using dot net core microservices based on Domain driven design pattern**

 # Assumptions/Prerequisites